amaank404/denver-api/README.md

 # denver
 Denver API for Python

-This API is specifically disigned for python developers who want to use advanced utilities but without coding much.
+This API is specifically designed for python developers who want to use advanced utilities but without coding much.
 The API requires you to have minimum Python 3.8